We Buy Houses in Orange County

 Foreclosure Rate

-Foreclosure & Legal Landscape in Orange County
+Foreclosure & Legal Overview in Orange County

 Orange County's 9th Judicial Circuit carries approximately 3,500 active foreclosure cases.
-The county still deals with legacy cases from the 2008-2012 crisis — zombie foreclosures where banks initiated but never completed the process.
+The county still deals with legacy cases from the 2008-2012 crisis, zombie foreclosures where banks initiated but never completed the process.
 The local timeline from lis pendens to judgment averages 9-14 months, though contested cases can run longer.
-Orange County also has a significant tax deed inventory — properties with 2+ years of unpaid taxes.
+Orange County also has a significant tax deed inventory, properties with 2+ years of unpaid taxes.
 If you're facing foreclosure or delinquent taxes, selling for cash resolves both simultaneously.
 We handle all lien payoffs at closing through the title company.

 ⏱️ Time Is Your Most Valuable Asset

 Every day you wait in the foreclosure process costs you equity and options.
-A cash sale can close before your next court date — call us at (561) 258-9405 to discuss your situation confidentially.
+A cash sale can close before your next court date, call us at (561) 258-9405 to discuss your situation confidentially.

 The Real Cost of Repairs vs. Selling As-Is in Orange

 Orange County's construction market benefits from a larger labor pool than South Florida, but costs have still risen significantly.
 Roof replacement averages $10,000-$18,000.
 Full AC system replacement runs $6,000-$12,000 (critical in Central Florida's climate).
 Interior renovation of a typical 3/2 home to market-ready condition costs $25,000-$45,000.
 Orange County permits are relatively efficient (3-6 weeks) but add $1,500-$3,000 in fees.
 Before sinking money into renovations, consider: 6% commission on $405K is $24,300.
 Two months of carrying costs run $4,000-$5,000.
-That's $30K+ in selling costs before you've earned a penny — and that assumes no contingency issues.
+That's $30K+ in selling costs before you've earned a penny, and that assumes no contingency issues.

 What Orange Homeowners Say About Working With Us